-The Southern Materials Recovery Facility (SMRF) has been recognised in the 2022 Waste Innovation and Recycling Awards, winning the Outstanding Facility Award, and was recently showcased on the 'War on Waste' Docuseries (Season 3, Episode 1).
+The Southern Materials Recovery Facility (SMRF) has been recognised with the Society of Chemical Industry's 2023 Plant of the Year Award.
+The award is only given if an entry of 'sufficient quality' is submitted, resulting in the SMRF's win being the first in several years.
 This ongoing recognition of the facility is a reflection of the vision and commitment of our Constituent Councils, SRWRA Board and Joint Venture Partner Re.Group.

 SRWRA's integrated site provides processing facilities for both the kerbside waste and recycling bins, a landfill, green energy precinct and a recycled water storage dam that supports McLaren Vale.
 The integration of our site is unique in Australia and ensures we are leaders in delivering innovative and sustainable waste management solutions for the benefit of our southern Adelaide communities.
 The Southern Recycling Centre, a Joint Venture with Integrated Waste Services, plays a significant role in the diversion of organic waste from landfill.
 Organic waste placed in landfill produces methane, a powerful greenhouse gas.
-SRWRA's strategy for the removal of methane includes diversion of organics before they enter landfill and the capture and combustion of methane via the onsite 3MW biogas plant, feeding electricity into the grid in the process.
+SRWRA's strategy for the removal of methane includes diversion of organics before they enter landfill, and the capture and combustion of methane via the onsite 3MW biogas plant, feeding electricity into the grid in the process.